 Pets must be kept on a 6-foot leash.
 Animals must never be left unattended.
 Please clean up after your animals.
 No animals on the beach.

 Campers may not camp for more than 15 consecutive nights.
 Campsites must be occupied each night.
 No minors in possession of alcoholic beverages strictly enforced.
 Never leave a campfire unattended.
 Two vehicles allowed per campsite.
 Visitors must leave the park by 10pm.
+Despite the change in law, the use of marijuana in public is still not legal/allowed.

 Don’t Move Firewood!
 Help Protect our Michigan State Parks and Campgrounds!: